 - I didn’t like how Split gave the impression that those with DID are dangerous and could be potential killers.
 All this does is breed ignorance and fear.
 Nothing could be further from the truth.
 Almost all people with DID suffer in silent, painful isolation due to ignorance and fear.
 This just reinforces what happened when the person was younger, as DID has its origins in significant trauma at an early age.
 Folk with DID are far more likely to hurt themselves, than others (Foot et al 2008).

-- I didn’t like how in both portrayals, the ‘switching’ between the personalities (or ‘Parts’ as I prefer) was so exaggerated and over the top.
+- I didn’t like how in the portrayals, the ‘switching’ between the personalities (or ‘Parts’ as I prefer) was so exaggerated and over the top.
 Parts can indeed be very ‘differentiated’ or distinct from the person, which can be very stressful for the primary person who ‘loses time’ and is not aware of what is happening.
 However, the changing from one Part to another is often extremely subtle.
 It is usually missed by someone talking to them, unless you have some awareness of how DID works (I would urge caution in watching Glass by those with DID, and especially with a ritual-based background; sections of the movie such as using pain to bring out Dissociative Parts may be triggering).

 The Facts about Dissociative Identity Disorder